How Fan Campaigns Have Saved (and Almost Saved) Cancelled Shows

 Manifest — Saved by Netflix

 NBC cancelled Manifest after three seasons in June 2021, leaving a massive cliffhanger.
 The first two seasons had recently hit Netflix and become the most-watched show on the platform, with 25 million accounts watching within 28 days.
-Fans launched petitions, trended hashtags, and made noise for months.
+Variety reported that the series accumulated over 1.5 billion minutes of streaming time on Netflix during the summer of 2021.
+Fans launched petitions that gathered over 100,000 signatures, trended hashtags for months, and even flew a banner over Netflix headquarters.
 In August 2021 — after initial negotiations had reportedly failed — Netflix reversed course and ordered a 20-episode fourth and final season.

 The Expanse — Saved by Amazon

 Syfy cancelled The Expanse after three seasons in 2018.
 A massive fan campaign, supported by the show's cast and creator, made enough noise that Jeff Bezos personally became aware of the show.
+According to TVLine, Bezos asked his team, "Why isn't this show on Amazon?" following direct outreach from fans.
 Amazon Prime Video picked it up for three more seasons, allowing the story to reach its planned conclusion.
+The campaign is often cited as a textbook example of how high-profile support and strategic timing can revive even a critically acclaimed but low-rated show.

 Warrior — Saved by HBO Max

-Cinemax cancelled Warrior after two seasons in 2020.
+Cinemax cancelled Warrior after two seasons in 2020 despite strong critical reception.
 Fans launched a petition that gathered over 68,000 signatures.
-In April 2021, HBO Max picked it up for a third season — though the show was ultimately cancelled again after that season aired.
+According to Deadline, the show's passionate following and the involvement of executive producer Justin Lin helped convince HBO Max to pick it up for a third season in 2021 — though the show was ultimately cancelled again after that season aired, proving that even a successful campaign doesn't guarantee long-term survival.

 The Almost-Saves